norcalbiostat/AppliedStatistics_notes/docs/01-Preparing-Data-for-Analysis.md

 ## Identifying Variable Types
-This section uses the `depression` data set from Afifi et.al.
+This section uses the raw `depression` data set from Afifi et.al.

 Consider a variable that measures marital status.
 What data type does R see this variable as?